- Versatile wet and dry vac

 The George has a “two-stage” filtration system.
 In simple terms, this means that the combination of HepaFlo bag and TriTex filter catches most dust and other allergenic particles.

-The bags are also self-sealing to prevent particles escaping during the emptying process.
+Like other members of the Henry Hoover family, the bags are self-sealing to prevent particles escaping during the emptying process.
 This makes it a decent choice for people who suffer from mild dust or pet allergies.

 Emptying & Cleaning